|

 In Christmas Week, the Mari Lwyd was on her Vale Tour where we met at The Penny Farthing in Penygawsi, The King's Arms in Pentyrch, the Three Horseshoes in Peterston, The Dynefor Arms in Groesfaen and The Boar's Head in Tyle Garw.
 The Christmas Weekend events had not overtaken us, so we collected as usual for Holme Towers, the cancer hospice where Elsie Harvey, Pat Smith's mother who lived at Cross Inn, was a patient.
 The rain came bucketing down and four brave souls ventured forth - but the numbers grew gradually and we all had a pleasant - if damp - night!

-GEORGE: The
+SIWSANN GEORGE: - May 2005 The

 singer with a voice of Welsh gold, Siwsann George, has passed